Hypnotherapy will help to lower your fear to near zero?

 - I'll see you later

 Of course, we do not know this to be true but, based on previous experience, we assume it is.
 To that end the efficient and effective use, during hypnotherapy, of such everyday statements become intertwined with the part of the mind most associated with the fear you have; whatever the underlying cause!

-Put in context, flying is one of the most safe and wonderful things that has happened to the human race.
-It has enabled us to visit places previously not possible (at least within the context of a 2 or 3 week vacation).
+Put in context, flying is one of the safest and wonderful things that has happened to the human race.
+It has enabled us to visit places previously not possible (at least within the context of a 2 or 3-week vacation).
 It is by far the cheapest form of travel (cent's per mile).
 It enables us to see our beautiful planet from an aspect not possible by any other means.
 It has expanded the travel industry and employs millions of people worldwide.
 It has brought wealth and prosperity to countries and nations all over the globe.
 Yet, it brings down upon those who fear it, the most uncontrollable feelings of fear and abject terror.

-Hypnotherapy, available one on one in SIngapore, is a natural and safe method of effecting lasting change in a person’s life and it brings about one of the most rewarding benefits of being human.
+Hypnotherapy, available one on one in Singapore, is a natural and safe method of effecting lasting change in a person’s life and it brings about one of the most rewarding benefits of being human.